On this page

 The new Direct Authentication API is EA in Preview

 The Direct Authentication API (opens new window) offers a new set of OAuth grants that give app developers greater control over the authentication process.
 When redirect authentication isn't an option, you can use this API to allow client apps to authenticate users directly, without relying on HTTP redirection through a web browser.
 This is beneficial in scenarios where there's a high degree of trust between the user and the app.
 It's also beneficial where browser-based flows aren't feasible, like with mobile apps.
 By using the Direct Authentication API, app developers can tailor the authentication experience to their specific use case, resulting in a smoother and more efficient authentication process.
-See Implement by authorization by grant type.
+See Configure Direct Authentication grant types.

 Identity store property for the Applications API